hnolCol/ComplexFinder/README.md

 ## Next Feature (Testing) Implementations (05.2021)

+We list here several features that we will implement in the next versions.
+If checked, they are already available but might be still experimental.

 - [ ] Extend plotting capabibilties to extract profiles of features and complex
 ```python